niravmehtax/niravmehtax.github.io/_pages/curr_research.md

   	<summary>Abstract</summary>
 	<p>
 	Teacher quality exhibits substantial growth over teachers’ careers, but why it improves is not well understood.
-	I use a human capital production function nesting On-the-Job-Training (OJT) and Learning-by-Doing (LBD) and experimental variation from Glewwe et al. (2010), a teacher incentive pay experiment in Kenya, to discern the presence and relative importance of these forces.
+	I use a human capital production function nesting On-the-Job-Training (OJT) and Learning-by-Doing (LBD) and experimental variation from Glewwe et al. (2010), a teacher incentive pay experiment in Kenya, to discern the presence and assess the relative importance of these forces.
 	The identified set for the OJT and LBD components has a closed-form solution, which depends on experimentally estimated average treatment effects.
 	I find that the LBD component is indeed present in the human capital production function, and also estimate an informative upper bound on the OJT component.
 	</p>